| Title: | Causal Inference for Qualitative Outcomes |

 with its variance estimated as:

-uses these estimates to construct confidence intervals based on conventional normal approximations.
+causalQual_soo uses these estimates to construct confidence intervals based on conventional normal approximations.

-are estimated using the honest version of the
+as base learners.
+Else, if outcome_type == "ordered", and are estimated using the honest version of the ocf estimator.

--fold cross-fitting is employed for the estimation of all these functions.
+is always estimated via a honest regression_forest.
+K-fold cross-fitting is employed for the estimation of all these functions.

-is not observed in one or more folds for one or both treatment groups, a new random partition is performed.
+Folds are created by random split.
+If some class of Y is not observed in one or more folds for one or both treatment groups, a new random partition is performed.
 This process is repeat until when all

 classes are observed in all folds and for all treatment groups up to 1000 times, after which the routine raises an error.

-An object of class causalQual
+An object of class causalQual.

 Riccardo Di Francesco